DataDog/dd-trace-rb/docs/GettingStarted.md

 *Experimental* indicates most features should be available, but unverified.

 *Deprecated* indicates support will be removed in a future release.

+*Maintenance* indicates only critical bugfixes are backported until EOL.

+*EOL* indicates support is no longer provided.

 ## Installation